 There are several kinds of water heaters.
 There are conventional heaters, tankless ones, solar ones, heaters that re-purpose your home’s heat to warm water, and even some that draw heat from elsewhere to do their job(more on that later).
 No matter how they do it, all heaters still only have one job, they take water and heat is so that you can soak in a bubble bath without catching hypothermia.

 Unless you’re in a unique situation, chances are you will either want to install a conventional or tankless water heater.
 The former uses fire or an electric coil to heat a massive water tank.
 The latter does the same, except it does it without the tank.
-Conventional or traditional water heaters come with a large tank that stores heated water, which requires ample space.
-Gas models also need additional space for air to circulate around the burner unit.
+Conventional water heaters come with a large tank that stores heated water, which requires ample space.
+Gas models also need additional space for air to circulate the burner unit.
 Overall, these models are fairly reliable until they inevitably run out of water.
 Plus, the operating costs of one are much higher than a tankless one.

 If you do not have the space to install a traditional model with the correct size storage tank, your best bet is a tankless water heater.
 This appliance requires less space because it does not store water.
 Tankless heaters warm water only when a hot water faucet is open.
 Although more expensive than standard water heaters, tankless units are more energy efficient as they do not continually heat and reheat water in a storage tank.